dplass/dplass.github.io/_notes/lifebook.md

 The course is about 500usd.
 There were a couple of variations on offer.
 It is worth it to check which version allows you to get a refund when you go through the entire course and finish writing your own lifebook (which used to be a default perk).
 Personally, this was a good motivator to keep up with the lessons and actually finish the course.
 (I am Dutch.)

-Later I found out that if you sign up for Lifebook Mastery, all the basic Lifebook videos are also available, at 30usd per month.
+Later I found out that if you sign up for [Lifebook Mastery](https://www.mylifebook.com/mastery), all the basic Lifebook videos are also available, at 30usd per month (and first month free).
 The video interface used for the older videos in that mobile app has less functionality however.
 You can't easily click to specific moments in the video, and it forgets where you left off the last time.
 But it might be a relatively low-cost way to check out the materials and see if this is indeed what you want to do.

 ## Review
 In 2019 I've gone through the exercises when a friend took the course.
 In January 2023 I took the course myself.
 Some life events made it a good time to reflect.